Czech Republic: Climate

-Köppen climate classification types of the Czech Republic using the 0 °C isotherm:

 Köppen climate classification types of the Czech Republic using the −3 °C isotherm:

-The Czech Republic has a temperate climate, situated in the transition zone between the oceanic and continental climate types, with warm summers and cold, cloudy and snowy winters.
-The temperature difference between summer and winter is due to the landlocked geographical position.
+The climate is temperate, situated in the transition zone between the oceanic and continental climate types, with warm summers and cold, cloudy and snowy winters.
+The temperature difference between summer and winter is the result of its landlocked geographical position.

 Temperatures vary depending on the elevation.
 In general, at higher altitudes, the temperatures decrease and precipitation increases.
-The wettest area in the Czech Republic is found around Bílý Potok in Jizera Mountains and the driest region is the Louny District to the northwest of Prague.
+The coldest temperature ever measured was -42.2 C in Litvínovice near České Budějovice in 1929, and the hottest measured was 40.4 C in Dobřichovice in 2012.
+The wettest area is found around Bílý Potok in Jizera Mountains, and the driest region is the Louny District to the northwest of Prague.
 Another factor is the distribution of the mountains.

-At the highest peak of Sněžka (1603 m), the average temperature is -0.4 C, whereas in the lowlands of the South Moravian Region, the average temperature is as high as 10 C. The country's capital, Prague, has a similar average temperature, although this is influenced by urban factors.
+At the highest peak of Sněžka (1603 m), the average temperature is -0.4 C, whereas in the lowlands of the South Moravian Region, the average temperature is as high as 10 C. Prague has a similar average temperature, although this is influenced by urban factors.

 The coldest month is usually January, followed by February and December.
 During these months, there is snow in the mountains and sometimes in the cities and lowlands.
 During March, April, and May, the temperature usually increases, especially during April, when the temperature and weather tends to vary during the day.
 Spring is also characterized by higher water levels in the rivers, due to melting snow with occasional flooding.
 The warmest month of the year is July, followed by August and June.
 On average, summer temperatures are about 20–30 C-change higher than during winter.
 Summer is also characterized by rain and storms.
 Autumn generally begins in September, which is still warm and dry.
 During October, temperatures usually fall below 15 C or 10 C and deciduous trees begin to shed their leaves.
 By the end of November, temperatures usually range around the freezing point.

-The coldest temperature ever measured was -42.2 C in Litvínovice near České Budějovice in 1929, and the hottest measured was 40.4 C in Dobřichovice in 2012.

 Most rain falls during the summer.
-Sporadic rainfall is throughout the year (in Prague, the average number of days per month experiencing at least 0.1 mm of rain varies from 12 in September and October to 16 in November) but concentrated rainfall (days with more than 10 mm per day) are more frequent in the months of May to August (average around two such days per month).
+Sporadic rainfall is throughout the year (in Prague, the average number of days per month experiencing at least 0.1 mm of rain varies from 12 in September and October to 16 in November), but concentrated rainfall (days with more than 10 mm per day) are more frequent in the months of May to August (average around two such days per month).
 Severe thunderstorms, producing damaging straight-line winds, hail, and occasional tornadoes occur, especially during the summer period.